johnfedoruk/bangular/aio/content/guide/testing.md

 ### Get injected services
 The tests need access to the (stub) `UserService` injected into the `WelcomeComponent`.

-Angular has a hierarchical injection system.
+Bangular has a hierarchical injection system.
 There can be injectors at multiple levels, from the root injector created by the `TestBed` down through the component tree.